harri012/UniVerse/README.md

 ## 3. Demo
-The demo can be seen in the GitHub folder
+The demo can be seen in the GitHub folder named: `UniVerse_demo_compressed.mp4`.

+Download the video for the demo as previous upload failed.

 ## 4. Extra Notes
 The code was mostly built for user experience and focused on the front end.